-- In the past week, most indicators of ILI activity decreased or remained stable. - Respiratory syncytial virus (RSV) notifications decreased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased slightly in the past week. - In the past fortnight, 523 COVID-19 PCR positive cases were notified in WA, an increase of 25% in comparison to the previous fortnight.
+- In the past week, most indicators of ILI activity decreased or remained stable except for influenza notifications which increased marginally. - Influenza notifications increased in the past week but remained below the seasonal threshold. - Respiratory syncytial virus (RSV) notifications were stable in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased slightly in the past week. - In the past week, 489 COVID-19 PCR positive cases were notified in WA, an increase of 50% in comparison to the previous week.
 See COVID-19 surveillance report (health.wa.gov.au).